lastpwnd/req-example/README.md

 ...
 ```
+Back to application.
 If everything done right, label will change to "Checked!" and user-related info will be provided, proving that this User is indeed authorized and can access protected routes.

 Loggin-out procedure is based on removing token and reloading page, which returns us to the initial stage.